dmrozik87/ImprovementProposalApp/README.md

 "Improvement Proposal" is an application intended for companies, enterprises, factories, etc. that would like to enable employees to submit various types of improvement proposals in an organized way.
 It allows employees to submit suggestions for improvements and have them assessed by reviewers.

-It is a training project created to practice Spring Boot, Spring Data, React and learn about Bootstrap.
+It is a training project created to practice Spring Boot, Spring Data, React and learn about Dockerization and Bootstrap.

 ## Features